Human Services

 HMSV 2285 Human Services Internship and Seminar 3 Credits

-Prerequisite: Permission of Human Services program director, HMSV 2116 (can be taken concurrently), HMSV 2200, HMSV 2230, HMSV 2284, PHIL 2700 (can be taken concurrently), a grade of "C" or better in all courses required for the degree.
+Prerequisite: Permission of Human Services program director, HMSV 2116 (can be taken concurrently), HMSV 2200, HMSV 2230, HMSV 2284, PHIL 2700 (can be taken concurrently), a grade of "C" or better in all courses required for the degree; the student must successfully complete HMSV 2284 the semester immediately prior to enrollment.

 This is an advanced course which focuses on the integration of the concepts and skills necessary for effectiveness in human services.
 Students will examine the issues encountered in their final field placements, discuss current trends and issues, and prepare for employment and/or their respective career goals.
 This course requires a 210-hour field experience in which students will apply their accumulated knowledge and skills in a human services environment.